IMSY-DKFZ/htc/README.md

 > &#x26a0;&#xfe0f; This framework was developed and tested using the Ubuntu 20.04+ Linux distribution.
 Despite we do provide wheels for Windows and macOS as well, they are not tested.

-> &#x26a0;&#xfe0f; Network training and inference was conducted using a RTX 3090 GPU with 24 GiB of memory.
+> &#x26a0;&#xfe0f; Network training and inference was conducted using an RTX 3090 GPU with 24 GiB of memory.
 It should also work with GPUs which have less memory but you may have to adjust some settings (e.g. the batch size).

 <details close>
 <summary>Optional Dependencies (<code>imsy-htc[extra]</code>)</summary>